A statistical physics framework for optimal learning

 \subsubsection{Dynamic architectures}

-Dynamic architectures allow models to adjust their structure during training based on data or task demands, addressing some limitations of static models \cite{han2021dynamic}.
-Several heuristic strategies have been proposed to dynamically adapt a network's architecture, e.g., to avoid overfitting or to facilitate knowledge transfer.
-Our framework enables the derivation of principled mechanisms for adapting the architecture during training across several settings.

-\paragraph{Dropout.} Dropout is a widely adopted dynamic regularization technique in which random subsets of the network are deactivated during training to encourage robust, independent feature representations \cite{hinton2012improving,srivastava2014dropout}.
+\paragraph{Dropout.}Dropout is a widely adopted regularization technique in which random subsets of the network are deactivated during training to encourage robust feature representations \cite{srivastava2014dropout}.
 While empirical studies have proposed adaptive dropout probabilities to enhance performance \cite{morerio2017curriculum,liu2023dropout}, a theoretical understanding of optimal dropout schedules remains limited.
-In recent work, we introduced a two‐layer network model incorporating dropout and analyzed the impact of fixed dropout rates \cite{mori2025analytic}.
-As shown in Section~\ref{sec:dropout}, our general framework contains the model of \cite{mori2025analytic} as a special case, enabling the derivation of principled dropout schedules.
+We recently introduced a two‐layer network model incorporating dropout and analyzed the impact of fixed dropout rates \cite{mori2025analytic}.
+As shown in Section~\ref{sec:dropout}, our formulation contains the model of \cite{mori2025analytic} as a special case, enabling the derivation of principled dropout schedules.

-\paragraph{Gating.} Gating functions modify the network architecture by selectively activating specific pathways, thereby modulating information flow and allocating computational resources based on input context.
-This principle improves model efficiency and expressiveness, and underlies diverse systems such as mixture of experts \cite{shazeer2017outrageously}, squeeze-and-excitation networks \cite{hu2018squeeze}, and gated recurrent units \cite{gru}.
-Gated linear networks---introduced in \cite{veness2021gated} as context-gated models based on local learning rules---have been investigated in several theoretical works \cite{li2022globally,saxe2022neural,lippl2022implicit,mignacco2025nonlinear}.
-Our framework offers the possibility to study dynamic gating and adaptive modulation, including gain and engagement modulation mechanisms \cite{carrasco2023meta}, by controlling the hyperparameters of the gating functions.
-For instance, in teacher-student settings as in Eqs.~\eqref{eq:label_def} and \eqref{eq:loss_specialTS}, the model considered in \cite{mignacco2025nonlinear} arises as a special case of our formulation, where $L=1$ and $f_{\bm{w},\bm{v}}(\bm{x})=\sum_{k=1}^{\lfloor K/2 \rfloor}g_k(\bm{w}_{k}\cdot \bm{x})\,(\bm{w}_{\lfloor K/2 \rfloor+k}\cdot \bm{x})$ with gating functions $g_k$.
+\paragraph{Gating.}Gating functions modify the network architecture by selectively activating specific pathways, thereby modulating information flow based on input context.
+This principle improves model efficiency and expressiveness, and underlies diverse systems such as mixture of experts \cite{shazeer2017outrageously}, gated recurrent units \cite{gru} and gated linear networks \cite{veness2021gated}.
+The latter are analytically tractable and have been investigated in several theoretical works \cite{li2022globally,saxe2022neural,mignacco2025nonlinear}.
+Our framework offers the possibility to study dynamic gating and adaptive modulation by controlling the hyperparameters of the gating functions.
+In TS settings, the model in \cite{mignacco2025nonlinear} arises as a special case of our formulation, where $L=1$ and $f_{\bm{w},\bm{v}}(\bm{x})=\sum_{k=1}^{\lfloor K/2 \rfloor}(\bm{w}_{\lfloor K/2 \rfloor+k}\cdot \bm{x}) g_k(\bm{w}_{k}\cdot \bm{x})$ with gating functions $g_k$.